Top 30 mocktail ideas

-Use up your homemade elderflower cordial in a simple blend with apple juice, fresh mint and a little soda water.
-Use a different cordial if you like, and if you can’t get hold of mint swap it for fresh rosemary.
+Use up your homemade elderflower cordial in a simple blend with apple juice, fresh mint and a little soda water to make this apple, elderflower & mint sparkle.
+Use a different cordial if you like, and if you can’t get hold of mint, swap it for fresh rosemary.

 This refreshing Indian drink is designed to cool the palate following spicy food.
 It has a yogurt base, which in this recipe can be made savoury by adding cumin and coriander, or sweet with rosewater and sugar.
 We also have a mango version with added pistachio and mint.

 Give this classic Italian cocktail a non-alcoholic makeover by mixing grape juice with a fragrant homemade syrup of grapefruit, coriander and cardamom pods.
 This negroni mocktail is best served chilled with ice and a segment of orange.

 Recreate the sweet, citrusy notes of a classic sidecar by combining marmalade, lemon juice and a hint of honey.
 Using lapsang souchong tea bags also gives this sidecar mocktail a subtle, smoky flavour.

 Whether raising a glass to the New Year, toasting the festive season or celebrating a special occasion, this fruity mocktail is bound to be a popular party drink.
 Create the graduating 'sunset' colour effect by topping grenadine with orange juice and sparkling water.
 We also have some funky edible stirrers made from blueberries and grapes, which easily double up as a snack that kids will love.